Intel researchers design smartphone-powered robot that costs $50 to assemble

 Courtesy of the Android app, OpenBot can be controlled with off-the-shelf Bluetooth-compatible PS4, Xbox, and Switch game controllers.
 The buttons on the controllers can be assigned to things like data collection and switching among path-finding models, including out-of-the-box models for autonomous navigation that detect and follow people within the robot’s line of sight.

-Muller and Koltun conducted tests to compare the robots’ performance with various smartphone models.
+Muller and Koltun conducted tests to compare the robot’s performance with various smartphone models.
 While the cheapest low-end phone they tested (a Nokia 2.2) performed the worst, it still managed to detect and follow a person about half the time.
-Moreover, all of the recent mid-range phones tested (including the Xiaomi Note 8, Huawei P30 Lite, Xiaomi Poco F1) tracked people consistently at 10 frames per second or higher thanks the phones’ dedicated AI accelerators.
+Moreover, all of the recent mid-range phones tested (including the Xiaomi Note 8, Huawei P30 Lite, and Xiaomi Poco F1) tracked people consistently at 10 frames per second or higher thanks the phones’ dedicated AI accelerators.

 “This work aims to address two key challenges in robotics: accessibility and scalability.
 Smartphones are ubiquitous and are becoming more powerful by the year.
 We have developed a combination of hardware and software that turns smartphones into robots.
 The resulting robots are inexpensive but capable,” the researchers wrote.
 “Our experiments have shown that a $50 robot body powered by a smartphone is capable of person following and real-time autonomous navigation.
 We hope that the presented work will open new opportunities for education and large-scale learning via thousands of low-cost robots deployed around the world.”